monome/docs/README.md

 ## developing locally

-it is recommended to install [rvm](https://rvm.io/rvm/install) and us ruby 2.7.2.
+it is recommended to install [rvm](https://rvm.io/rvm/install) and use ruby 2.7.2.

 if running ruby 3.0.0+, `bundle exec jekyll serve` will fail since `webrick` is no longer a bundled gem. execute `bundle add webrick` to resolve.